lynk-design/lynk/docs/getting-started/usage.md

 ## Events

 You can listen for standard events such as `click`, `mouseover`, etc. as you normally would.
 In addition, some components emit custom events.
-These work the same way as standard events, but are prefixed with `lynk-` to prevent collisions with standard events and other libraries.
+These work the same way as standard events, but use a custom naming convention by prefixing `on:` `before:` or `after:` to prevent collisions with standard events and other libraries.

 ```html
 <lynk-checkbox>Check me</lynk-checkbox>